 It is preferable that flossing is done just before brushing.
 This is because flossing gets rid of the debris between teeth, allowing the fluoride present in toothpaste to come into direct contact with the teeth surfaces during the subsequent brushing.

-While the use of a mouthwash helps to eliminate bacteria via chemical means, this is only useful as an adjunct to physically cleaning the teeth surfaces.
-Toothbrushing and flossing are still the mainstay of a proper hygiene maintenance programme.
+While the use of mouthwash helps to eliminate bacteria via chemical means, this is only useful as an adjunct to physically cleaning the teeth surfaces.
+Toothbrushing and flossing are still the mainstays of a proper hygiene maintenance programme.

 If you find this article useful, do click Like and Share at the bottom of the post, thank you.